60+ Oyster photocard

 Under data protection legislation we have to let you know when we use your personal information to do something 'automatically' using our computers or other systems, or make an automated decision (without human intervention) that significantly affects you.

 We use your journey history, travel patterns, or frequently used stations as the basis for sending service messages.
 For example if you regularly use the Central Line, we might use this information to help decide that messages about service alterations on that line would be helpful for you to know.
+We may also use this information to send you relevant surveys from time to time.

 Similarly, we may use postcode information to decide that it would be useful for you to know about changes to travel services near where you live, such as a station or bus stop closure or a road closure or diversions.